tilera/node/doc/api/tls.markdown

   - `NPNProtocols`: An array or `Buffer` of possible NPN protocols.
 (Protocols should be ordered by their priority).

-  - `SNICallback(servername, cb)`: A function that will be called if client supports SNI TLS extension.
-Two argument will be passed to it: `servername`, and `cb`. `SNICallback` should invoke `cb(null, ctx)`, where `ctx` is a SecureContext instance.
+  - `SNICallback`: A function that will be called if client supports SNI TLS extension.
+Only one argument will be passed to it: `servername`.
+And `SNICallback` should return SecureContext instance.
     (You can use `crypto.createCredentials(...).context` to get proper SecureContext).
 If `SNICallback` wasn't provided - default callback with high-level API will be used (see below).

-  - `sessionTimeout`: An integer specifying the seconds after which TLS session identifiers and TLS session tickets created by the server are timed out.
-See [SSL_CTX_set_timeout] for more details.

   - `sessionIdContext`: A string containing a opaque identifier for session resumption.
 If `requestCert` is `true`, the default is MD5 hash value